- Can you have fenugreek when breastfeeding?

 - Powder made from dried and powdered fenugreek seeds.
 It is a common ingredient in several condiments and can be mixed with water or other food items such as lactation cookies for ease of consumption.

-- Fenugreek tea, which is prepared by brewing powdered fenugreek seeds in water and retaining the decoction.
+- Fenugreek tea, which is prepared by brewing powdered fenugreek seeds in water and drinking the infusion.
 The tea is often mixed with other herbs.
-In case of store-bought fenugreek tea, check the other ingredients before buying.
+In case of store-bought fenugreek tea, ensure the tea is specifically for the postpartum period.

 - Fenugreek capsules are a popular option for women who want to use the herb as a galactagogue.
-Fenugreek capsules, also sometimes called fenugreek supplements, vary in their size and dosage quantity.
+Fenugreek capsules, also sometimes called fenugreek supplements, vary in their size and dosage.
 Sometimes only three capsules, three times a day, would suffice to attain your daily maximum limit of 6g of fenugreek (8).
-The number of capsules may vary in other cases, so check with your doctor and lactation consultant, as well as read the label before popping any fenugreek supplements.
+The number of capsules may vary, so check with your lactation consultant if you are unsure.

 No matter what form of fenugreek seed consumption you choose, stay within the prescribed limits to prevent undesired effects on yourself and the baby.
 Fenugreek leaves are also widely used, but they have more of a culinary use than medicinal.